openfinanceafrica/scoreapi/README.md

 ### 🚨 UPDATE: This respository is no longer actively maintained.
-The code can still be modified and used as a library since the API is not currently available.
+The code can still be modified and used as a library since the API (and website) is not currently available.

 # Payment Score API